Frequently Asked Questions

 Do you accept Advanced Placement courses?More

 Please note that the 10-year age limit for courses are also applicable to AP credits.

 The admissions committee will accept AP credits only if the candidate has uploaded a copy of their AP Score Report to the Documents tab in the Program Material section in CASPA by the October 1st deadline.
 The report should be obtained from The College Board.
-Based on the report, only courses that received a score of 5 will be accepted for the fulfillment of our prerequisites.
+Based on the report, only courses that received a score of 4 or 5 will be accepted for the fulfillment of our prerequisites.
 If you are invited to interview, bring along a sealed official copy of your AP Score Report.
 It is advisable to order the report early, as it may take a few weeks to arrive.
 In addition, enter the course into your CASPA application, as part of the transcript listing for the college that accepted that course as a transfer credit, and ensure that CASPA receives all your college transcripts.